-Katrina Styx has been a reporter for the Hastings Star Gazette since 2010.
+Katrina Styx started working at the Hastings Star Gazette 2010 as a reporter.
+She became the editor in 2016.
 She has a bachelor's degree in English with a minor in journalism from the University of Wisconsin - River Falls.
 Prior to coming to Hastings, Katrina reported for weekly newspapers in Jordan, Minn., and River Falls, Wis.

 - Member for

 - 4 years 3 months

 This fall, the Hastings Rivertown Lions Club will sponsor a new youth program, the Rivertown Leo Club, for youth who want to get involved with the Lions organization and help their community.
 Leos is for youth ages 12 to 18 and functions very similarly to the adult Lions clubs.
 "It's just like the miniature version of us," said Linda Johnson, a member of the Rivertown Lions Club and the advisor for the Leos club.

 It started with a mission trip.
 Cameron Perra, a 2011 graduate of Cretin-Derham Hall who lived in Hastings much of his life, decided to spend his first year out of high school doing some international service work teaching English in Venezuela.
 But the trip became much more than that, and on Monday, one girl will start living a life free of debilitating scoliosis.
 When Perra graduated from high school, he wanted to do something different.
 He wanted to learn more about the world and learn Spanish better.
 So instead of going off to college, he went to Venezuela.